shradha-maharjan/Code-Completion-Project/CODE-RajulShakywar/CODE/multi-gpu/readme.md

 - `kubectl apply -f pod_pvc.yml`
 - `kubectl get pods`

 **III.
-Copy run_install.sh script for dependencies installation and causal-model python script scripts to the volume mounted by pod once pod starts running**
+Copy run_install.sh script for dependencies installation and train_mlm python script scripts to the volume mounted by pod once pod starts running**
 - `!kubectl cp ./scripts/run_install.sh gp-engine-unoselab01-pod1:/data/run_install.sh`
 - `!kubectl cp ./scripts/train_mlm.py gp-engine-unoselab01-pod1:/data/train_mlm.py`

 **IV.
+Replace the {number_of_gpus} with number of desired gpus to run the job in train_mlm_job.yml**

+**IV.
 Create train_mlm job**
 - `!kubectl create -f ./train_mlm_job.yml`

-**V. Check for logs of the newly created pod and resolve any erros or exceptions if there is any and wait for the job to be completed**
+**V. Check the logs of the newly created pod and resolve any errors or exceptions if there are any, and wait for the job to be completed**
 - `k9s`
 - `!kubectl logs <job-pod-name>`